The European market potential for pacific white shrimp

 Netherlands, Belgium and Germany: an interconnected group of markets

-The Netherlands, Belgium and Germany are interconnected markets, as the ports of Rotterdam, Antwerp and Hamburg are strategically located for all three markets.
+The Netherlands, Belgium and Germany are interconnected markets, as the ports of Rotterdam, Antwerp and Hamburg are strategically located for all 3 markets.
 An importer from the Netherlands may import through Antwerp, an importer from Germany might import through Rotterdam.
 It all depends on logistical preferences.
 In terms of consumption, Germany is the biggest shrimp market, followed by the Netherlands and Belgium.
 However, in terms of imports, the Netherlands is the biggest, followed by Germany then Belgium.

-Photo 2: Wok-ready chilled and garlic marinated shrimp, MAP packaged for Albert Heijn, the Netherlands’ biggest supermarket chain
+Figure 4: Wok-ready chilled and garlic marinated shrimp, MAP packaged for Albert Heijn, the Netherlands’ biggest supermarket chain

 The number of buyers for finished products is huge, while the number of buyers of bulk products is rather limited.
 That segment is rapidly consolidating because scale is required to remain competitive.
 This means that buyers for these companies look for increasingly big quantities for which they negotiate strongly on prices.
 The buyers of finished products often deal with smaller volumes, although it depends on whether they supply wholesale or retail markets.
 Suppliers of finished products for retail generally buy bigger volumes than those that buy for wholesale.